eclipse-langium/langium-website/hugo/content/docs/recipes/utilities/caches.md

 For data that depends on the lifetime of a document or even the entire workspace, Langium has several kinds of caches.

 * the document cache saves key-value-pairs of given types `K` and `V` for each document.
 If the document gets changed or deleted the cache gets cleared automatically for the single files
-* the workspace cache also save key-value-pairs of given types `K` and `V` but gets cleared entirely when something in the workspace gets changed.
+* the workspace cache also saves key-value-pairs of given types `K` and `V`, but gets cleared entirely when something in the workspace gets changed

 Besides those specific caches, Langium also provides